 There are many other cruise lines that are not round-trip Iceland but that feature Iceland for a large portion of their cruise.
 This can be a good option for travelers who wish to see additional sights in Europe or who want to have a more traditional European visit.

 For example, Azamara’s 12 Night “Fjord, Iceland, and Fairy Islands” Voyage starts in Denmark, goes to Norway, Shetland Islands, Iceland (3 days there), and the Faroe Islands before returning to dock in England’s Southampton port.
 Azamara includes foods, drinks (including alcoholic beverages), tips, gratuities, and an AzAmazing Evening (all inclusive port excursion free for all passengers).

-Viking Cruiselines – you’re more used to hearing about them as river cruises! – has a special ocean cruise called “In the Wake of the Vikings.”
+Viking Cruiselines has a special ocean cruise called “In the Wake of the Vikings.”
 It’s a special 15 day cruise that begins in Norway and ends in Montreal, Canada.
 Along the way, you visit Norway, Scotland, Faroe Islands, Iceland, Greenland, and Canada.

 As you can see, there are many ways to see Iceland.
 It’s a short flight from the USA – it’s actually only five hours from Boston, barely enough time for a nap! – and flights are often economically priced compared to other destinations in Europe.
-Whether you wish to cruise, backpack, tour, take a long weekend, or spend two weeks in bed and breakfasts, there is an Iceland vacation that’s right for you!
+Whether you wish to cruise, tour, take a long weekend, or spend two weeks seeing the entire country, there is an Iceland vacation that’s right for you!